Jakub Kosecki

-Jakub Kosecki ([ˈjakup kɔˈsɛt͡skʲi]; born August 29, 1990) is a Polish professional footballer who plays as a winger for Weszło Warsaw.
+Jakub Kosecki ([ˈjakup kɔˈsɛt͡skʲi]; born 29 August 1990) is a Polish professional footballer who plays as a winger for Klasa A club Kosa Konstancin.

 Career

 Having been around the world in various youth teams as a child, in March 2009, Kosecki moved to Legia Warsaw.

 He was loaned out several times at Legia; in July 2010, he was loaned to ŁKS Łódź, and returned to Legia one year later; in 2012 he was loaned to Lechia Gdańsk and in 2015, Kosecki was loaned to SV Sandhausen.

 After a successful loan spell, on 6 August 2016, he joined Sandhausen permanently on a two-year contract.
 He returned to Poland when on 22 June 2017 he signed a contract with Śląsk Wrocław.

 On 24 July 2018 he signed a contract with Turkish side Adana Demirspor, where he reached the promotion play-off finals, with the team losing out to Hatayspor, although he missed the finals themselves due to injury.
 After only 6 appearances in the 2020-21 season he left in February 2021 after terminating his contract by mutual consent.
 In February 2021, he signed a deal with the Polish Ekstraklasa side Cracovia.

 On 1 February 2022, he signed a contract with II liga club Motor Lublin until the end of the 2021–22 season, with an option to extend for another season.

 On 11 July 2022, Kosecki joined V liga side Weszło Warsaw.